All blog posts

 5 min read

 In the previous post about Office Insights , you could read about how HubSpot keeps its employees motivated with free massages and an excellent office experience.
-Curious about their policy on mental well-being, the Hub Talks and what advice Jo has for companies that are not (yet) committed to office management?
-Be sure to read on!
+Curious about their mental well-being policy, the Hub Talks, and what advice Jo has for companies that aren't (yet) investing in office management?
+Read on!

 Personal growth is therefore super important to you.
-The combination of feeling good about yourself, having a vagnet, a safe space in the office in combination with motivational talks.
+The combination of feeling good about yourself, having a safety net, a safe space in the office in combination with motivational talks.
 That's actually a way to keep your employees motivated.

-I am also thinking about the themes.
+I also think about the themes.
 Every month we highlight a theme.
-For example, May stands for mental health.
-For that month I invited a company to come to us to talk about imagination and link a workshop to it.
-June is pride month and that's when the LGBTQ+ community is put in the spotlight.
-In April, everything revolved around ecology and we started cleaning up the neighborhood with pickers.
-Every month there is something.
+For example, May is for mental health.
+For that month, I invited a company to come and talk about imagination and link it to a workshop.
+June is Pride Month, and the LGBTQ+ community is celebrated.
+In April, it was all about ecology, and we went cleaning up the neighborhood with picket fences.
+There's something new every month.

 Is that a tool that you use when looking for people.
 Have you noticed that this can be the deciding factor in people choosing HubSpot over another company?

-I don't know to what extent that is passed on in recruiting.
-Modern Health certainly does. the HubTalks and other benefits, I don't know.
-But once people are recruited, they do get it.
-Then I think that plays a role.
-When I see the reactions or photos that are posted when such a Talk is organized, you think "gosh, what a great company to work for."
+I don't know to what extent that's included in recruiting.
+Modern Health definitely does.
+I don't know about the HubTalks and other benefits.
+But once people are hired, they do get them.
+I think that plays a role in that.
+When I see the reactions or photos posted when such a Talk is organized, you think, "Wow, that's a great company to work for."

 Screenshot 2023-06-22 at 14.49.13